What does MOQ mean?

 -

 The clothing industry: Custom clothing, such as branded shirts or hats, requires a certain amount of effort to design and produce.
-This effort is often not worth its cost for a single unit, and so MOQs are frequently established in clothing sector.
+This effort is often not worth its cost for a single unit, and so MOQs are frequently established in the clothing sector.

 -